What’s the mission or goal of Below 100?

 Currently, the overall operation of the program is funded by DSM Dyneema.
 More information on this company can be found at www.dyneema.com.

-If this is so important, is four hours enough time for Below 100 Train-the-Trainer?
+If this is so important, is eight hours enough time for Below 100 Train-the-Trainer?

 The principles of Below 100 are straightforward and easy to grasp.
 Besides, cops are pretty quick on the uptake, especially when it involves officer safety.

 Where can I buy Below 100 stuff?

 Currently, only electronic files of Below 100 materials and flyers are available and you can print and distribute them as needed.
 We are working with another company to help us produce additional gear and if you have been to one of our trainer courses, you have likely seen some of the shirts or hats.
 You can purchase those here: www.below100gear.com

 I think Below 100 sounds like a great program.
 But can this really happen on a national scale?
 What’s the plan to actually make this happen?